SalesforceCommerceCloud/b2c-crm-sync/README.md

 Please note that the code-version specified in the .env file must be valid in order for the verify command to complete successfully.
 The code version must be accurate to deploy the B2C Commerce SFRA cartridges that are leveraged by b2c-crm-sync.

-8. Create the Salesforce ScratchOrg .env configuration properties.
+4. Create the Salesforce ScratchOrg .env configuration properties.
 Follow the guidance above, and specify the type of scratchOrg to generate.

 > The 'base' scratchOrg profile supports Accounts and Contacts.
 The 'personaccounts' scratchOrg profile supports PersonAccounts.
 If any other value is provided, the 'base' profile will be defaulted.

-### Verify Salesforce DevHub Access
+#### List the Available Salesforce Orgs

-9. List your supported Salesforce DevHubs, scratchOrgs, and their connected status.
+5. List your supported Salesforce DevHubs, scratchOrgs, and their connected status.
 You can use this command to verify that your DevHub is available.

 ```bash
 sfdx force:org:list --all
 ```
 > Please refer to [Salesforce DX Usernames and Orgs](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_cli_usernames_orgs.htm), the [SFDX Org command-set](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference_force_org.htm), and the [Salesforce Platform DevHub Trail](https://trailhead.salesforce.com/content/learn/modules/sfdx_app_dev) for resources on how to manage scratchOrgs.

+#### Specify Your Default DevHub UserName

-10. Specify your default DevHub username by executing the following CLI command.
+6. Specify your default DevHub username by executing the following CLI command.
 The devHubOrg-username represents the DevHub that will host your scratchOrg.
 Please see [Enable Dev Hub Features in Your Org](https://help.salesforce.com/articleView?id=sf.sfdx_setup_enable_devhub.htm&type=5) for details on how to set up a DevHub environment.

 ```bash
 sfdx config:set defaultdevhubusername=[devHubOrg-username]